literaiiy/tiramisu/README.md

 - It's an Italian dessert that's quite lovely.

 **Do you work alone?**
 - Yes.
-I develop Tiramisu independently.
+I develop tiramisu independently.

 **Is tiramisu open-source?**
 - Not at the moment, and most likely won't be.